The Candle of the Heart

 the Book of Acts, and the Book of Revelation.

-In the seasons of Advent to Epiphany this year we read Titus, Philemon, Galatians and Philippians.
+In the season of Lent this year we read Ephesians and 1 Corinthians 11-12.

 For all the Firestarters in the original version, I recommend the ebook.
 You will have the entire program of well over a thousand of these Firestarters with you on your phone or tablet.
 Check the menu options at the site for more information.